nicklafferty/craftycody/content/crafts/diy-how-to-mount-a-beach-cruiser.md

 Imagine my surprise when he suggested we should mount the dang thing onto the wall so we could display it properly.
 Very exciting.

-I searched around online to try and find a mount I liked and nothing was really grabbing me or was way too expensive which is usually the case.
+I searched around online to try and find a mount I liked and nothing was really grabbing me or were way too expensive.